rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 In this lab, we create an Churn Prediction experiment, examine its configuration, and run the experiment locally to generate model files.

-- Open the Azure Machine Learning Services Workbench tool locally or on the Data Science Virtual Machine.
-- Add the below code snippet to the end of CATelcoCustomerChurnModeling.py for exporting the decision tree model:
+Open Workbench and add the below code snippet to the end of `CATelcoCustomerChurnModeling.py` for exporting the decision tree model:

 ```
 # serialize the decision tree on disk in the 'outputs' folder